aidacademie/formation_excel/TidyData.md

 <img src="images/pivot ar20.png">

-## Exercise
+### Exercise 1 : Formatting data (Dataset : survey_data_spreadsheet_messy.xlsx)

 You will work through tidying the data in the file "survey_data_spreadsheet_messy.xlsx."
-Follow the principles in these notes on formatting data in a tidy way:
+Follow the instructions in these notes on formatting data in a tidy way:

 [Data Carpentry Lesson 1 on Spreadsheets](http://www.datacarpentry.org/spreadsheet-ecology-lesson/01-format-data/)